 Thirty years ago this unneeded and very expensive brain scan would not have been available.
 Nor would the panoply of specialist teams.
-Mr and Mrs S would have had something else: continuity of care by a known general physician on a particular ward.
+Mr and Mrs S would, though, have had something else: continuity of care by a known general physician on a particular ward.
 This broadly-based clinician and dedicated nursing staff would have provided the personal investment, familiarity, acknowledgement and understanding that were needed to nurse and palliate all of these 'episodes'.
 They would have seamlessly apprehended the human needs, not just of the ravaged Mr S, but also his exhausted wife.
-They would probably not have used the word 'compassion', but it would have been woven into their experiences, acts and utterances.
-Such traditional skills are easily displaced by the often specious imperative to 'specialisation'.
-The whole is more than the sum of its parts: compassion is a tender and fragile fruit of holism.
+They would probably not have used the word 'compassion', but it would have been more readily woven into their experiences, acts and utterances.
+Such traditional skills are now so easily displaced by the often specious imperative to 'specialisation'.